Get help for a gambling addiction from Priory

 While it can feel impossible to stop gambling, specialist gambling addiction support at Priory, aims to alleviate the destructive effects of compulsive gambling behaviours.
 At Priory’s specialist addiction centres, behavioural therapies are used to help you to understand the reasons why you find it difficult to stop gambling, enabling you to learn techniques to channel these urges into more healthy pursuits.
 Treatment for gambling addiction can take place as part of our 28-day Addiction Treatment Programme, with the length and type of treatment that you receive, dependent on your unique condition and the severity of your addiction.

 However your gambling habits are conducted, gambling addiction becomes apparent when it begins to negatively affect your relationships, finances, or interferes with your job, and it is a habit that can quickly get out of control.
 Gambling addiction can be completely out of character, with increasingly mounting debt, and behaviour that you would previously have deemed irrational.

 The amount of money that you spend on betting will often amount to much more than other people would be prepared to lose, and even if you win a large amount on a bet, you will likely feel the urge to place that money into more bets in the hope of increasing your total winnings.

 Free gambling addiction assessment at your nearest Priory hospital

 If you are worried that you or someone that you know is struggling with a gambling addiction, Priory’s free initial addiction assessment offers an opportunity to discuss this with an experienced therapist in a discreet and confidential environment.

 Treatment for gambling addiction

 Gambling addiction can make you feel as though you are losing control.
 The main approach to gambling therapy is by using some form of psychological support or intervention.
-This may involve getting gambling addiction help from professionals at Priory and joining a self-help group such as GamCare or Gamblers Anonymous; these groups offer local, telephone and online support.
+This may involve getting gambling addiction treatment from professionals at Priory and joining a self-help group such as GamCare or Gamblers Anonymous; these groups offer local, telephone and online support.